Fred Claus: Plot

-A baby is born, and within a few minutes of his birth he starts saying "Ho Ho Ho!".
-Mrs. Claus calls her son Fred over to meet his new baby brother whom she names Nicholas and lovingly refers to the baby as her little Saint Nick.
-A rift starts among the brothers when Nick cuts down a tree that Fred often climbed up to confide his problems in a bird.
-But Nick accidentally smashes the birdhouse it lived in which causes the bird to fly away.
+In the Middle Ages, a young boy named Fred Claus eventually gets a younger brother named Nick.
+Fred grows up in the shadow of Nick, due to Nick's selfless and kind attitude constantly winning the approval of his family over Fred, causing a strained relationship that is permanently damaged when Nick cuts down a tree, inadvertently destroying the bird house in which Fred's bird named Chirp Chirp lived.
+Due to Nick's generous and helpful personality, he is deemed a Saint, and the family is gifted with immortality.

-In the present, Nick has become the modern-day Santa Claus, delivering gifts to the children of the world.
-Fred has become a repossession agent in Chicago.
-Fred lives alone and is friends with orphan Samuel "Slam" Gibbons.
-After his girlfriend Wanda breaks up with him, Fred is arrested for impersonating a Salvation Army employee in an attempt to raise seed money for an illegal casino plan.
+In the present, Saint Nick has become the modern-day Santa Claus, delivering gifts to the children of the world, while Fred has become a repossession agent in Chicago; he lives alone and is friends with orphan Samuel "Slam" Gibbons.
+After his girlfriend Wanda breaks up with him, Fred is arrested for impersonating a Salvation Army employee in an attempt to raise seed money for an illegal casino plan, and he is fired from work.
 Fred asks Nick for bail and seed money.
-Nick gives him the bail money but will only give him the seed money if Fred comes to the North Pole to work and earn the money.
+Nick only agrees on the condition that Fred comes to the North Pole to work for the money; Slam asks Fred to pretend to be his father but ends up being taken away and sent to an orphanage.

 Head Elf Willie escorts Fred to the North Pole.
-Nick gives Fred the task of assigning children as "naughty" or "nice" based on their behavior.
-Efficiency expert Clyde Northcutt, from the agency which monitors the activities of supernatural entities, arrives to analyze the North Pole's dwindling performance on a three-strike assessment.
-Meanwhile, fed-up with the workshop's DJ Donnie playing nothing but "Here Comes Santa Claus", Fred enters Donnie's booth, stops the record, and tosses him into a cabinet.
-Nick, his wife Annette, and Northcutt enter the workshop to find Fred and the elves partying to Elvis Presley’s "Rubberneckin'", for which Northcutt gives Nick the first strike.
-Nick sandbags Fred into having dinner that evening with their parents (whom, to Nick's horror, have invited Northcutt).
+Nick gives Fred the task of assigning children as naughty or nice based on their behavior.
+Efficiency expert Clyde Northcutt, from an agency which monitors the activities of supernatural entities, arrives to analyze the North Pole's dwindling performance on a three-strike assessment.
+Fred picks a fight with the workshop's DJ Donnie after he plays "Here Comes Santa Claus" repeatedly, causing a disruption that leads to Northcutt assigning the North Pole their first strike.
+Nick sandbags Fred into having dinner that evening with their parents.

 Later that night, Northcutt shreds the children's letters.
-Fred is blamed for "losing" the letters, and the lack of backup copies leads to a second strike.
-Not believing Fred's denials, Nick has Security abduct Fred, and bring him to an intervention, attended by their parents, Annette, Wanda, and a psychologist.
-Angered by Fred's self-centeredness and his prodding about the man she gave a parking ticket to (which Fred witnessed via the workshop's Snow Globe), Wanda leaves.
-After also storming out of the intervention, Fred sees Slam on the top spot of the Naughty List: he realizes that Slam's bad behavior is a consequence of being bullied at the orphanage (along with some bad advice from Fred), and that Slam is a good kid.
-Fred then returns to his office, and assigns every child as "nice".
+Fred is falsely blamed for "losing" the letters, and the lack of backup copies leads to a second strike.
+Not believing Fred's denials, Nick has security abduct Fred, and brings him to an intervention, attended by their parents, Nick's wife Annette, Wanda, and a psychologist.
+Angered by Fred's self-centeredness and his obnoxious attitude, Wanda leaves.
+Fred grows upset by her departure from the intervention and insults Nick and lambasts his parents for having favoritism.
+Following the intervention, Northcutt messes with Fred’s head, causing further resentment of Nick.
+Later, Fred sees Slam at the top of the Naughty List; Fred sees that Slam’s bad behavior is due to being bullied at the orphanage.
+He assigns every naughty child as nice.